Covid 19 coronavirus: Paywave eftpos limit raised to $200 - but two banks lag

 But why did it take until half-way through the lockdown?

-PaymentsNZ chief Wiggins says, "Our role was to bring the industry together to facilitate the limit increase, and there's been overwhelming support and commitment from across the industry to get this done as soon as possible.
+Wiggins says: "Our role was to bring the industry together to facilitate the limit increase, and there's been overwhelming support and commitment from across the industry to get this done as soon as possible.

-"The continuing smooth operation of the payment system was paramount, and for that reason we've had to take some time to co-ordinate and ensure the systems across a number of terminal providers, retailers, banks and card providers can support the limit increase.
+"The continuing smooth operation of the payment system was paramount, and for that reason we've had to take time to co-ordinate and ensure the systems across a number of terminal providers, retailers, banks and card providers can support the limit increase.

 One of those who pushed for change, former Paymark boss Mark Rushworth, welcomed today's news.